Keys View Joshua Tree Travel Guide

 Keys View Joshua Tree Sunset

 Sunset’s most dazzling performance – the climax of the show – lasts around twenty minutes.
 I find myself in awe of the scene.
 Gentle slopes are blanketed in red.
 The Salton Sea is a little, white sliver in distance.
 The sky is cloudless, and drenched in warm tones.
 There’s a sense of magic and perfection to this place.
 I mean, this place is worth driving out to.
-It’s one the most beautiful views I’ve ever seen.
+It’s one of the most beautiful views I’ve ever seen.

 Did you enjoy this guide to Keys View Joshua Tree?
 Have you ever been to Keys View?
 Let me know in the comments below!